-Pink Salmon were unintentionally introduced into the Great Lakes in the 1950's and thrive primarily in the Lake Superior region and St. Mary's River rapids and are spreading to the upper regions of Lake Huron, Lake Michigan and even as far as Lake Erie.
+Pink Salmon were unintentionally introduced into the Great Lakes in the 1950's and thrive primarily in the Lake Superior region and St. Mary's River rapids and are spreading to the upper regions of Lake Huron and Lake Michigan.

 Pink Salmon are the smallest variety of salmon and mature fish can weigh from 2-4.8 lbs. on average, feeding mostly on other smaller fish species.